RyanBram/RPGMDynamicActions/DynamicMotion/MapTemplate.md

-# Dynamic Motion on the map [RPG Maker MZ & MV Plugin]
+# Dynamic Motion on the Map
 Launch Dynamic Motion from the map.
 Characters can perform normally difficult movements such as rotation, enlargement, and free movement.

 ![Image](https://newrpg.up.seesaa.net/image/20201014_DynamicMotionMap.gif)

 The following plugins are required for this plugin to work.

 *) This plug-in itself is valid for both MV and MZ.

 MZ version